hathora/builder/docs/client.md

 # Client

-The hathora framework includes an automatically generated debug application that lets you interact with your application and test your backend logic without writing any frontend code.
+The hathora framework includes an automatically generated [prototype UI](type-driven-development.md?id=prototype-ui) that lets you interact with your application and test your backend logic without writing any frontend code.
 Furthermore, hathora provides ways to incrementally add custom presentation logic as you become ready for it.

 ## Plugins